-Top 5-year CD rates disappoint in early 2015
+Top 5-year CD rates stuck in neutral so far this year

 The top nationally available rate has jumped as high as 2.5% APY for a few days, or 2.3% for a couple of weeks.

 But in the end, it's always fallen back to 2.25% APY, which is pretty much what the best deals were paying last spring.

 The only good spin we can put on this tepid performance is that the best national deals are paying more than they did in late 2012 and the first half of 2013, when rates bottomed out at 1.80% APY.